CICE-Consortium/Icepack/doc/source/user_guide/ug_troubleshooting.rst

 shortwave case.

-With the Delta-Eddington parameterization, the albedo depends on the cosine of the zenith angle (:math:`\cos\varphi`, ``coszen``) and is zero if the sun is below the horizon (:math:`\cos\varphi < 0`).
-Therefore time-averaged albedo fields would be low if a diurnal solar cycle is used, because zero values would be included in the average for half of each 24-hour period.
-To rectify this, a separate counter is used for the averaging that is incremented only when :math:`\cos\varphi > 0`.
-The albedos will still be zero in the dark, polar winter hemisphere.
+With the Delta-Eddington parameterization, the albedo depends on the cosine of the zenith angle (:math:`\cos\varphi`, ``coszen``) and is one if the sun is below the horizon (:math:`\cos\varphi < 0`).
+Thus, the albedos will be one in the dark, polar winter hemisphere.
+However, the time-averaged albedo fields will be high if a diurnal solar cycle is used, because values of one would be included in the average for half of each 24-hour period.
+To rectify this, a separate counter should be used for the averaging that is incremented only when :math:`\cos\varphi > 0`.
+However, this is still a work in progress.

 Interpretation of general results
 ---------------------------------